fardinbarashi/PsTo-do/README.md

 Installation Process

-Follow these steps to install PsTo-do on Windows

-    On the Appserver
+ 1. On the Appserver
     - Install Powershell -
       Download the installer for Powershell from the https://github.com/PowerShell/PowerShell/releases page.
       Locate the downloaded file and double-click on it to start the installation process.
       Follow the on-screen instructions to complete the installation.

+ 2. On the Appserver, Create database and tables on SQL server

+Follow these steps to install PsTo-do on Windows

+    - Download Repo -
+PsTodo - BackEnd

     - Create Database and Tables -
       On the Appserver